 Just keep “smile’n and dial’n”!
 Sales organizations still play it by the numbers.
 Of course, we have new technology to help us work smarter (no pun intended), but there are still so many businesses out there that depend on reps making phone calls.
 This is a common sales goal - to make “X” amount of calls in a period of time - but ultimately it’s about the converting these calls into opportunities and eventually sales.
 So at a micro-level, it’s still all about how many contacts or phone calls the salespeople can make, increasing the chances of hitting sales numbers.

 But let’s not leave it with “make more phone calls.”
-Let’s say the phone call quota was 100 calls per week in 2018, and the data shows what that an increase of 5 more calls per day will amount to at least 1 more opportunity, then the SMART goal should be for each sales rep will make 25 phone calls per day in 2019.
+Let’s say the phone call quota was 100 calls per week, and the data shows what that an increase of 5 more calls per day will amount to at least 1 more opportunity, then the SMART goal should be for each sales rep will make 25 phone calls per day.

 Hey, why sell over the phone when a face to face meeting may generate even greater closing ratios?
 This next goal should motivate your team to have more in-person engagements.
 But again, that's too vague.
-If in 2018 we required the salespeople to meet with 20 prospects each week, and let’s pretend our data tells us that for every 5 meetings 2 become a sale, then the goal may be to increase face to face meetings for each rep to (for this example) 5 per day in 2019, up from 4 per day in 2018.
+If we required the salespeople to meet with 20 prospects each week, and let’s pretend our data tells us that for every 5 meetings 2 become a sale last year, then the goal may be to increase face to face meetings for each rep to (for this example) 5 per day this year, up from 4 per day.
 An increase of just 1 meeting per day will provide 5 win opportunities per week.
-This SMART goal would be sales reps will hold at least 25 meetings per week in 2019.
+This SMART goal would be sales reps will hold at least 25 meetings per week.

 "Customer satisfaction and loyalty mean nothing if you can’t remember exactly who it was that did that phenomenal job of cleaning your carpets two years ago, or where that little jewelry shop is that did such a great job of resetting your diamond when it was loose last year." - Larry Myler